JuliaSmoothOptimizers/ADNLPModels.jl/docs/src/sparsepattern.md

 ```

-`ADNLPModel` will automatically try to prepare AD-backend to compute sparse Jacobian and Hessian.
+`ADNLPModel` will automatically prepare an AD backend for computing sparse Jacobian and Hessian.
 We disabled the Hessian computation here to focus the measurement on the Jacobian computation.
 The keyword argument `show_time = true` can also be passed to the problem's constructor to get more detailed information about the time used to prepare the AD backend.